B1nus/minitron/README.md

 ![Screenshot of the positron CAD project](https://github.com/B1nus/minitron/blob/main/Images/CAD-dark.png)

 # Why Upside Down
-Because it looks cool.
+Because it looks cool. ;)

-Also so we can implement CoreXY without needing a frame, which means you don't need to buyextrusion for this mod.
+We can implement CoreXY without needing a frame, which means you don't need to buy extrusion for this mod.
 The lower center of mass should also help with stability and ringing.

-Also, you get about 4 cm more print volume on the z axis.
+Another bonus are the 4 extra centimeters of print height.

 # WARNING
 This project is not even close to being finished.
 I have yet to print the parts and try the first prototype, hopefully, I wall be able to iterate to a functional version fast.